-At in-office tooth whitening procedures, the dentists start by examining the health of your teeth- like checking for cavities caused by tooth whitening gels.
+At in-office tooth whitening procedures, the dentists start by examining the health of your teeth, such as checking for cavities caused by tooth whitening gels.

 How to Find the Right Dentist

 Fortunately, there are many ways to find a good dentist.
-Perhaps the main tactic for finding a trustworthy dentist is referrals from family, friends, or co-workers.
+The main tactic for finding a trustworthy dentist is referrals from family, friends, or co-workers.

 You can also ask your primary care provider or pharmacist for recommendations.
 Likewise, the American Dental Association (ADA) also maintains a list of dentists by location.

 Lastly, if all else fails, you can always head over to Yelp or Google and check the reviews for the best dentist in your area.

 Having the assistance of a good family dentist is very important.
 You can always search online always search for a “family dentist near me” to get hassle-free help, or go with referrals from people you know.
 Here are a few of the things that you should consider while choosing a family dentist:

 - Reputation Earned By the Dentist

 - What Other Patients Are Saying About the Dentist